jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Today we don’t work on the assembly line with bulky steam engines or massive presses.
 Much of industrial production is automated (or, sadly, outsourced).
 Most Westerners work in the [service economy inside in hospitals, retail stores, or in an office](https://www.bls.gov/emp/tables/employment-by-major-industry-sector.htm).
 And especially since personal computers, smartphones, and high-speed internet got so cheap and common, many workers don't need to work shoulder to shoulder anymore.

-Yet, we still value micro-management.
+Yet, we still value the micro-management of the production line.
 In fact, to earn a better living today still usually means to "move up" and get a higher position inside management.

 It's time for todays workplaces to modernize.
-We do so by empowering workers and customers to collaborate directly.
+We do so by discouraging the mass-production ideal of managmement, and empowering workers and customers to collaborate directly.
 Just as the Industrial Age enabled mass-production, the Internet Age enables mass-collaboration.

 Main Street is already starting to collaborate.
 For example, when we Google something, the advanced search engine isn't making up its own answer.
 It's helping us find answers other people have made on their own websites.
-Google is great precisely because it connects two strangers; one with a question, the other with an answer.
-What prevents this kind of collaboration and efficiency at work is the holdover of excessive management.
+Google is great precisely because it connects two people; one with a question, the other with an answer.
+What prevents this kind of collaboration and efficiency at work is the holdover of "eight different bosses".

 For example, prior to the Industrial Age, when you spoke with an innkeeper, taxi driver, blacksmith there was nobody "above" them except perhaps the owner or master craftsman.
 Every worker had a skillset and was the controller of how to use it.
 These specialists were accountable to their customers, co-workers, and their sense of craft.
-It was only when industrialization gave the levers of power to factory owners, that our economy lost these specialists, and we got a work culture of "workers" and "management".
+It was only when industrialization gave the levers of power to factory owners, that our economy lost these small businesses.

-Modern digital technology, however, flips the power dynamic.
+Our a work culture of "workers" and "management" didn't exist before the Industrial Age, and shouldn't after it's gone either.

 That's why Airbnb gives innkeepers, Uber gives coach drivers, and Etsy gives blacksmiths back the levers of power and let's them run their own business again.
 The Internet Age will continue to distribute the freedom to work to specialists like programmers, underwriters, and contractors.

 Liberating individuals to return to a distributed Main Street economy is how the "player god" of the Internet Age will get populated.

 This change can't happen soon enough.
 Our culture of micro-management by layers of management is rotting our economy.
-While we'll always need mentors, authority figures, and administrators (especially in massive industries), since 1970, there's been a huge bureaucratic creep.
+While we'll always need mentors, authority figures, and administrators (especially in massive industries).
+However, since 1970, there's been a huge bureaucratic creep.
 We already saw it with the 3500% increase of middlemen in our medical system.

 But it doesn't stop there.
-For example, in 1994, famed aerospace engineer Ben Rich (who created stealth technology) said only about 45 percent of a procurement budget is actually spent producing the hardware.
+For example, famed aerospace engineer Ben Rich (who created stealth technology) said in 1994 only about 45 percent of a procurement budget is actually spent producing the hardware.
 The rest goes to bureaucratic madness.
 Which is why development costs of fighter jets increased by a factor of 100 since the 1950s.

+You can judge the bureaucratic creep yourself.
+From my own work experience, it's certainly true.
+I once worked on a customer service team with three workers and two managers.
+I still don't know what 90% of my fellow insurance company employees did everyday.
+It certainly wasn't talking to customers.

 Today there’s an entire class of "eight different bosses": consultants, administrators, managers, and executives who don’t know the skills of their respective industry like nursing, engineering, and (definitely not) cleaning.
 Their power is simply to keep the Industrial Age mentality alive by creating, distributing, and monitoring things like regulations, manuals, and memos.

 ![old philosophy in a new world](/img\diagrams\GWRegStudies-PagesPublishedinFederalRegister-6.12.19.png) _Federal government regulations.
 An example of all the rules our bureaucratic establishment makes._

 For historical context, in 100 AD the Roman Empire ruled over a third of the worlds population.
 This era of "Roman Peace" was a time of great prosperity not seen again until about 1700.
+Most people dreamed about becoming Roman citizens.

-And the Romans did all this with only several hundred state bureaucrats (source).
-Cities and their peoples largely regulated their own lives on Main Street.
+And the Romans did all this with only several hundred state bureaucrats.
+Communities, businesses, persons largely regulated their own lives with personal relationships.
 Not a direct comparison since our world's are much different.
 But that should make you think.
 Meeting a Roman bureaucrat was like us meeting a physicist.
 They're out there when needed, but aren't relied up to live a daily life.

-Even Roman military officers didn't have professional schools.
+Also, the Roman army didn't have professional schools.
 For hundreds of years they were the world's best engineers and fighters.
-But soldiers and officers a like all learned on the job, and did just fine.
+But all soldiers and officers a like all learned on the job, and did just fine.

-I'm not saying we'll never be free of bureaucracy or rules.
-Like players on a sports team, player gods will always need administrators, leaders, and coaches.
-But, we don't need so many middlemen.
-Humanity is excellent at self-organizing when each speciality from forward, defender, coach, and ball-boy, is geared towards the same goal; to win the game.
+When given the chance, humanity is great at self-organizing.
+Picture it as a sports team.
+Because all members have a clear goal, to win the soccer game, everyone is capable at assessing each other's contribution.
+A clear mandate to win lets administrators, leaders, forward, defender, and ball-boys be assessed by the team, instead of a distant bureaucrat.

 But that's getting hard to do in today's bureaucratic world of "eight different bosses".
 Which is not an exaggeration.
 The next time you're at a fast-food place, ask to speak to the decision-maker; you'll get a corporate directory that never ends.